Rigidity of mapping class groups mod powers of twists: Introduction

 \subsubsection{Rigidity results}

 We have three main results, analogous to results for mapping class groups, that illustrate three different forms of rigidity of the groups we are considering.
 In all cases, we consider punctured spheres; we discuss below what would need to be done to cover surfaces with genus.
-We note that we could equivalently regard the quotient groups we consider as quotients of braid groups.
+We note that, up to commensurability, we could equivalently regard the quotient groups we consider as quotients of braid groups.

-The first result we state is quasi-isometric rigidity.
-We say that two group $G$ and $H$ are \emph{weakly commensurable} if there exist two finite normal subgroups $L\unlhd H$ and $M\unlhd G$ such that the quotients $H/L$ and $G/M$ have two finite index subgroups that are isomorphic.
+The first result we state is that our quotients are quasi-isometrically rigid, thus answering \cite[Question 3]{BHMS} for the case of punctured spheres.
+We say that two groups $G$ and $H$ are \emph{weakly commensurable} if there exist two finite normal subgroups $L\unlhd H$ and $M\unlhd G$ such that the quotients $H/L$ and $G/M$ have two finite index subgroups that are isomorphic.

 \begin{thmintro}[Quasi-isometric rigidity] Let $S=S_{0,b}$ be a punctured sphere, with $b\ge 7$ punctures.
-There exists $K_0\in\mathbb{N}_{>0}$ such that if $K$ is multiple of $K_0$ then $H=MCG(S)/DT_K$ is quasi-isometrically rigid, meaning that if a finitely generated group $G$ is quasi-isometric to $H$ then $G$ and $H$ are weakly commensurable. \end{thmintro}
+There exists $K_0\in\mathbb{N}_{>0}$ such that, if $K$ is a non-trivial multiple of $K_0$, then $H=MCG(S)/DT_K$ is quasi-isometrically rigid, meaning that if a finitely generated group $G$ is quasi-isometric to $H$ then $G$ and $H$ are weakly commensurable. \end{thmintro}

 Quasi-isometric rigidity of mapping class groups was first proven in \cite{BKMM}, see also \cite{Hamenstadt:geometry}, but our argument is closer to the proof given in \cite[Section 5]{quasiflats}.
-We cannot use the key theorem from \cite[Section 5]{quasiflats} as stated, but we will instead give another version of it, Theorem \ref{hingesauto}, which we believe to be of independent interest.
-Roughly speaking, this theorem allows one to extract an automorphism of a certain graph from a quasi-isometry of a hierarchically hyperbolic space satisfying suitable assumptions.
-We also use several arguments due to Bowditch, especially from \cite{BowPants}, that were used in the proof of quasi-isometric rigidity of the pants graph.
-Indeed, in some sense quotients of mapping class groups by powers of Dehn twists more closely resemble the pants graph than the mapping class group; more discussion is in the outline section below.
-We also provide an alternative argument for a sizable part of the proof of quasi-isometric rigidity of pants graphs (specifically, bypassing \cite{BowPants} except for Sections 6 and 7) along the lines of \cite[Section 5]{quasiflats}, see Theorem \ref{qirigidpants}.
+The key result from that paper is \cite[Theorem 5.7]{quasiflats}, which roughly speaking allows one to extract an automorphism of a certain graph from a quasi-isometry of a hierarchically hyperbolic space satisfying suitable assumptions.
+We cannot use this result as stated, since our quotients do not satisfy its assumptions; instead, we will show that a similar result holds under different hypotheses that our quotient groups do satisfy.
+This is done in Theorem \ref{hingesauto}, which we believe to be of independent interest since we enlarge the family of hierarchically hyperbolic spaces to which one can apply the arguments from \cite[Section 5]{quasiflats} to study quasi-isometric rigidity.